RBY Mk 1

 The RBY Mk 1 is a light armoured reconnaissance vehicle that was produced by the RAMTA Division of Israel Aircraft Industries.
 RBY is an anglicized acronym for "Rechev Ben-Yaacov".
-"Rechev" is Hebrew for "vehicle" and "Ben-Yaacov" is the last name of the creator of the vehicle, Yitzchak Ben-Yaacov (1919-2011).
+"Rechev" is Hebrew for "vehicle" and "Ben-Yaacov" is the last name of the creator of the vehicle, Yitzchak Ben-Yaacov (1919–2011).

 In Israel, the vehicle is known as the "Rabi", a pronunciation of the acronym.
 It was replaced in Israeli service by the RAMTA RAM 2000 family of vehicles, though it continues to be used and upgraded by foreign users.

 The RBY Mk 1 is no longer marketed to new customers.
 It was known to be sold at $60,000.

 History

-RAMTA created the RBY MK 1 in order to get them sold to countries that wanted to get vehicles that are on a tight budget from the 1970s.
+RAMTA created the RBY MK 1 in the 1970s to increase the IDF's access to utility type vehicles and then sold them to countries, on a tight budget, that wanted such vehicles.
 By 1979, RAMTA has switched production from the RBY MK 1 to the RAM vehicles.